ticofab/ticofab.github.io/_posts/2019-07-19-scala-days-with-the-lunatech-crew.md

 of them didn't exist at the time.
 Twitter runs their services on premise - they have their own data centers - and little tweaks and optimisation can have a tremendous impact.
 If you are using Java 11, enabling GraalVM is as simple as adding three compilation options:

+{% highlight java %}
 {% raw %}
 java [your other options]
      -XX:+UnlockExperimentalVMOptions \
      -XX:+EnableJVMCI \
      -XX:+UseJVMCICompiler
 {% endraw %}
+{% endhighlight %}

-Picture below: enjoying the _real_ Swiss fondue with the Lunatech crew!
+_Picture below: enjoying the real Swiss fondue with the Lunatech crew!_

 ![When in Switzerland, enjoy the real fondue.](/images/lunatech-fondue-lausanne-scala-days-2019.png)